pablobuezas/PYTHON-PROJECT/README.md

 Where the types of each of the fields are as follows:

 Info(float, float, int, int, int, int, int, float, int, str)

+ <h3>Implemented functions</h3>

+The following functions have been implemented in this project, which are classified according to the blocks and types of functions required in each of the deliverables.
+The main module is the housing.py module, so this is where each of the blocks of the deliverables will be referred to.

+Housing module.

+lee_fichero(fichero): reads the data from the csv file and returns a list of Info type tuples with the data from the file.